 Contact InformationDuke University Box 90432, 203B West Duke Bldg, Durham, NC 27708

 Walter Sinnott-Armstrong is Chauncey Stillman Professor of Practical Ethics in the Department of Philosophy and the Kenan Institute for Ethics at Duke University.
-He is core faculty in the Duke Center for Cognitive Neuroscience, the Duke Institute for Brain Sciences, and the Duke Center for Interdisciplinary Decision Sciences.
+He has secondary appointments in the Law School and the Department of Psychology and Neuroscience, and he is core faculty in the Duke Center for Cognitive Neuroscience, the Duke Institute for Brain Sciences, and the Duke Center for Interdisciplinary Decision Sciences.
 He serves as Resource Faculty in the Philosophy Department of the University of North Carolina at Chapel Hill, Partner Investigator at the Oxford Centre for Neuroethics, and Research Scientist with The Mind Research Network in New Mexico.
-He has visited at National Cheng Kung University in Taiwan (2010), the Macquarie Research Center for Agency, Values, and Ethics in Australia (2011), and the National Institutes of Health in Washington (2011).
+He has visited at National Cheng Kung University in Taiwan, the Macquarie Research Center for Agency, Values, and Ethics in Australia, and the National Institutes of Health in Washington.
 He has received fellowships from the Harvard Program in Ethics and the Professions, the Princeton Center for Human Values, the Oxford Uehiro Centre for Practical Ethics, the Center for Applied Philosophy and Public Ethics at the Australian National University, and the Sage Center for the Study of the Mind at the University of California, Santa Barbara.
-He has served as co-chair of the Board of Officers of the American Philosophical Association and co-director of the MacArthur Law and Neuroscience Project.
+He has served as co-chair of the Board of Officers of the American Philosophical Association, co-director of the MacArthur Law and Neuroscience Project, and co-PI of the project on the Neuroscience and Philosophy of Free Will and Moral Responsibility at Chapman University.
 He earned his bachelor’s degree from Amherst College and his doctorate from Yale University.
 He has published widely on ethics (theoretical and applied as well as meta-ethics), empirical moral psychology and neuroscience, philosophy of law, epistemology, philosophy of religion, and informal logic.
-Most recently, he is the author of Morality Without God?, Moral Skepticisms, and Understanding Arguments as well as editor of Moral Psychology, volumes I-IV.
-His articles have appeared in a variety of philosophical, scientific, and popular journals and collections.
-His current work is on moral psychology and brain science as well as uses of neuroscience in legal systems.
-He is also working on one book on Scrupulosity and another book that will develop a contrastivist view of freedom and responsibility.
-And he teaches a popular MOOC, Think Again, on the Coursera website.
+Most recently, he is the author of Think Again: How to Reason and Argue, Morality Without God?, and Moral Skepticisms; co-author with Robert Fogelin of Understanding Arguments, Ninth Edition, and with Jesse Summers of Clean Hands: Philosophical Lessons of Scrupulosity; and editor of Moral Psychology, volumes I-V. His numerous articles have appeared in a variety of philosophical, scientific, and popular journals and collections.
+He performs various experiments in moral psychology and brain science with his Moral Attitudes and Decisions (MAD) Lab.
+He is working on one book on moral artificial intelligence and another book that will develop a contrastivist view of freedom and responsibility.
+He co-directs Summer Seminars in Neuroscience and Philosophy (SSNaP) with Felipe De Brigard and teaches a popular MOOC, Think Again, on the Coursera website with Ram Neta.

-How to Build Ethics into Robust Artificial Intelligence awarded by Future of Life Institute (Co-Principal Investigator).
-2015 - 2017
+How to Build Ethics into Robust Artificial Intelligence awarded by (Co-Principal Investigator).
+2015 - 2018

-MAD Lab (Moral Attitudes and Decisions Laboratory) awarded by New Hampshire Charitable Foundation (Principal Investigator).
+MAD Lab (Moral Attitudes and Decisions Laboratory) awarded by (Principal Investigator).
 2016

 - Book Reviews